AgoraIO-Community/Appbuilder-FPE-Getting-Started/README.md

 5. Select `development build` to start a dev-server.

-## To remote the customization:
+## To remove the customization:

-1. Open your terminal in root folder
+1. Open your terminal in project root folder

 2. Run `npm run remove-customize`